During times of collective uncertainty, it’s hard to lean on truths. We all disagree, after all. That’s the nature of subjectivity.

 The Great Conjunction

 Jupiter and Saturn – you know, the planets – will appear to draw so close together that you’ll need binoculars in order to tell they’re not overlapping.
-Of course, in reality they’re miles and miles away from each other.
+Of course, in reality they’re millions of miles away from each other.
 But that’s not what we’re talking about.

-Now, this happened in the 17th century as well, but they couldn’t be observed by the naked eyes of Renaissance era watchers.
+Now, this happened in the 17th century as well, but they were too close to the sun to be observed by Renaissance era watchers.

 Technically, conjunctions happen every twenty years – however, the last time these planets were observably this close together was in the year 1226.